 An affluent neighborhood about a mile from downtown blending rural charm with urban proximity — wooded estates, highly rated schools, and historic Fort Stamford nearby.
 Move-up and luxury buyers.

-Turn of River
+Turn of River, Stamford

 Suburban living near North Stamford with single-family homes on generous lots, convenient to the Merritt Parkway and downtown.
 A family favorite.